cibele-as/cibele-as.github.io/_posts/2020-05-02-amazon-budgets-slack-integration.md

 }
 ```

-Once we have a topic, we can create the budget resource for the account level and subscribe it to the topic.
+Once we have a topic, we can create a budget resource for the account level and subscribe to the topic.

 ``` hcl
 # modules/budgets/main.tf